Executive Director of Operations

 Baxter Bullock is the Co-founder of Students for High-Impact Charity (SHIC) and RC Forward.
 Prior to Rethink Charity’s founding, Baxter served as the Programs Director for the Charity Science Foundation.
 He was also a high school math teacher for 4 years.

-Tee Barnett currently serves as the Executive Director of Development at Rethink Charity and co-founded Students for High-Impact Charity (SHIC).
+Tee Barnett currently serves as the Senior Director of Growth at Rethink Charity and co-founded Students for High-Impact Charity (SHIC).
 He earned his M.A. in International Development from National Chengchi University (政治大學) in Taipei.

 Co-founder and Board Member